okay, i'm starting off with a lengthy item but i want to be sure every 1 sees it. this is from etan:

 Laith Hammoudi and Hussein Kadhim (McClatchy Newspapers) report a Bgahdad roadside bombing which wounded four people, a Baghdad mortar attack which left four children wounded, a Baghdad sticky bombing which claimed the life of 1 "official of the oil products directorate" and left his wife and their child injured, and another Baghdad sticky bombing which left Lt Gen Hussein Breisamn injured.

-US military announced: "JOINT BASE BALAD, Iraq -- A 3rd Sustainment Command (Expeditionary) Soldier died as a result of non-combat related causes Apr.
+Today the US military announced: "JOINT BASE BALAD, Iraq -- A 3rd Sustainment Command (Expeditionary) Soldier died as a result of non-combat related causes Apr.
 3. The Soldier's name is being withheld pending next of kin notification and release by the Department of Defense."
 The announcement brings to 4262 the number of US service members killed in Iraq since the start of the illegal war.

-the news that David H. Sharrett II was not shot to death by 'insurgents' in January of 2008, a new mysterious death makes the news.
+Meanwhile, on the heels of the news that David H. Sharrett II was not shot to death by 'insurgents' in January of 2008, a new mysterious death makes the news.
 Yesterday the Defense Dept identified a March 31st death in Iraq: "The Department of Defense announced today the death of a Marine who was supporting Operation Iraqi Freedom.
 Lance Cpl.
 Nelson M. Lantigua, 20, of Miami, Fla., died March 31 as a result of a non-hostile incident in Anbar province, Iraq.
 He was assigned to 2nd Battalion, 10 Marine Regiment, 2nd Marine Division, II Marine Expeditionary Force, Camp Lejeune, N.C.
 The incident is currently under investigation."
 Sharrie Williams (CBS4) reports Nelson will be buried in the Dominican Republic and quotes his cousin Milagros Santos stating, "He didn't deserve this."
 Robert Samuels and Luisa Yanez (Miami Herald) spoke with the family who state Nelson died from an apparent shooting and was discovered in his bed this week with "less than a week" left in his tour of Iraq.
 He'd spoken to an uncle, Francisco Santos, on the phone in the last few days and to his grandmother.
 The reporters quote Santos stating of Nelson's wife Rossana, "She's so upset she can't even speak."
 Marine Times notes that Nelson was 20-years-old and "An English-language media outlet in the Dominican Republic, saying Lantigua was born near Santiago, reported Wednesday that 'companions' found him facedown in bed around 2:30 a.m., having suffered a single gunshot wound to the head.
 His aunt, Arelis Torres, told Dominican Today that she didn't have any additional details about Lantigua's death, saying only that he was married shortly before his unit deployed and that he likely will be buried locally."
 Jose Pagliery and Robert Samuels (Miami Herald) note Nelson was "born in the Dominican Republic, joined the Marines on Oct.
 29, 2007" and while in Iraq for the last six months had "received the Global War on Terrorism Service Medal and the National Defense Service Medal."

-Rick Rogers (San Diego Union-Tribune) reports on Sgt Ryan Weemer's murder trial where he's represented by War Hawk Paul Hackett and notes 'pride of the Marines' Hackett is arguing 'no one saw my client shoot the man dead!' but yesterday saw Paul Prichard, Chief Warrant Officer who "ran prisoner operations" during the assault on Falljua, explain on the witness stand that prisoners were taken to an area "in a train station north of the city," not killed.
+Turning to legal news, Rick Rogers (San Diego Union-Tribune) reports on Sgt Ryan Weemer's murder trial where he's represented by War Hawk Paul Hackett and notes 'pride of the Marines' Hackett is arguing 'no one saw my client shoot the man dead!' but yesterday saw Paul Prichard, Chief Warrant Officer who "ran prisoner operations" during the assault on Falljua, explain on the witness stand that prisoners were taken to an area "in a train station north of the city," not killed.
 Tony Perry (Los Angeles Times) states, "Although Weemer confessed to killing the Iraqi in two tape-recorded interviews in 2006, the prosecution is hampered by lack of forensic evidence and lack of a name for the alleged victim."
 Apparently, kill an unnamed Iraq and be presented with a get-out-of-jail free card.
 'Pride of the Marines' Hackett is attempting the same cowardly behavior of Jose Luis Nazario who is refusing to testify which, Perry points out, is what Weemer did during Nazario's trial for the same crimes and allowed Nazario to walk.
 At that time, Hackett wanted a deal for Weemer and bragged/bullied, "Granting Ryan immunity and ordering him to testify would be the only way . . . (to prosecute Nazario) because to my knowledge, there is not physical evidence that supports the prosecution's case."
 Play-Marines like Paul Hackett fail to grasp what a disgrace they are when they refuse to follow the judicial process.
 They fail to grasp what chickens and cowards they appear to be and how little respect for the US Constitution they appear to have.
 Hackett won't defend his client's actions because there is no defense for them.
 So instead, he'll try to -- as with Nazario -- win by cheating.
 What a proud, proud moment for Paul Hackett.

 Maybe next he can defend rapists in the ranks as well?
 Oh wait they and the killers of American family members don't get charged very often, do they?
+Ann Jones (Znet) covered "Death on the Home Front" this week:

-established a task force on domestic violence.
+In April 2000, after three soldiers stationed at Fort Campbell, Kentucky, murdered their wives and CBS TV's "60 Minutes" broke a story on those deaths, the Pentagon established a task force on domestic violence.
 After three years of careful work, the task force reported its findings and recommendations to Congress on March 20, 2003, the day the United States invaded Iraq.
 Members of the House Armed Services Committee kept rushing from the hearing room, where testimony on the report was underway, to see how the brand new war was coming along.
 What the task force discovered was that soldiers rarely faced any consequences for beating or raping their wives.
 (Girlfriends didn't even count.)
 In fact, soldiers were regularly sheltered on military bases from civilian orders of protection and criminal arrest warrants.
 The military, in short, did a much better job of protecting servicemen from punishment than protecting their wives from harm.
 Years later the military seems as much in denial as ever.
 It has, for instance, established "anger management" classes, long known to be useless when it comes to men who assault their wives.
 Batterers already manage their anger very well -- and very selectively -- to intimidate wives and girlfriends; rarely do they take it out on a senior officer or other figure of authority.
 It's the punch line to an old joke: the angry man goes home to kick his dog, or more likely, his wife.
 Anger may fire the shot, but misogyny determines the target.
 A sense of male superiority, and the habitual disrespect for women that goes with it, make many men feel entitled to control the lesser lives of women -- and dogs.
 Even Hollywood gets the connection: in Paul Haggis's stark film on the consequences of the Iraq War, In the Valley of Elah, a returned vet drowns the family dog in the bathtub -- a rehearsal for drowning his wife.
 The military does evaluate the mental health of soldiers.
 Three times it evaluated the mental health of Robert H. Marko (the Fort Carson infantryman who raped and murdered a girl), and each time declared him fit for combat, even though his record noted his belief that, on his twenty-first birthday, he would be transformed into the "Black Raptor," half-man, half-dinosaur.
 In February 2008, after the ninth homicide at Fort Carson, the Army launched an inquiry there too.
 The general in charge said investigators were "looking for a trend, something that happened through [the murderers'] life cycle that might have contributed to this."
 A former captain and Army prosecutor at Fort Carson asked, "Where is this aggression coming from?...
 Was it something in Iraq?"

-Cindy Sheehan on her internet radio program The Soapbox this week with her guests Sara Rich (sexual assault activist, peace activist and mother of Suzanne Swift) and retired Army Col and retired State Dept diplomat Ann Wright.
+The topic of sexual assault in the military will be explored by Cindy Sheehan on her internet radio program The Soapbox this week with her guests Sara Rich (sexual assault activist, peace activist and mother of Suzanne Swift) and retired Army Col and retired State Dept diplomat Ann Wright.
 Turning to TV programming notes, NOW on PBS begins airing tonight on most PBS stations (check local listings and true of all PBS programs noted here) and tonight's stories include:"Coming Home?" & "Paradise Lost, Revisited"Has the Army been denying care to its neediest soldiers?Thousands of U.S. troops are getting discharged out of the army.
 Many suffer from post traumatic stress disorders and brain injuries, and haven't been getting the care they need.
 The Army's been claiming these discharged soldiers had pre-existing mental illnesses.
 But health advocates say these are wrongful discharges, a way for the army to get rid of "problem" soldiers quickly, without giving them the treatment to which they're entitled.NOW covered this issue last summer, and this week we revisit the army's controversial position and follow up with affected soldiers we met.As a result of the media attention from our report and others, the Department of Defense revised its criteria for diagnosing pre-existing conditions and, now, fewer soldiers are receiving the diagnosis, making more of them eligible for care.This is an update to the NOW investigation: Fighting the Army

-Washington Week, Gwen sits around the table with David Wessel (Wall St. Journal), Martha Raddatz (ABC News), Pete Williams (NBC News) and John Harwood (New York Times and CNBC).
+They also cover how global warming is effecting Kiribati.
+On Washington Week, Gwen sits around the table with David Wessel (Wall St. Journal), Martha Raddatz (ABC News), Pete Williams (NBC News) and John Harwood (New York Times and CNBC).
 Topics include the economy, Russia, China and Iran, GM and the case of former US senator Ted Stevens.
 And lastly on PBS, To The Contrary finds Bonnie Erbe addressing the week's topics with: "U.S. News & World Report's Dr. Bernadine Healy; The Global Summit of Women President Irene Natividad; The National Council of Negro Women's Dr. Avis Jones-Weever; and Conservative Commentator Tara Setmayer."
 All three PBS programs will offer their programs in podcasts.
 In addition, streaming will be up tonight for NOW with the others adding the streaming option on Monday.
 Washington Week and To The Contrary will post transcripts early next week, ideally by Monday afternoon.
 Turning to broadcast TV, Sunday CBS' 60 Minutes offers:

 Closing The ClinicThe economic crisis is affecting society's most vulnerable as a county hospital is forced by budget cuts to close an outpatient cancer clinic.
 Scott Pelley reports.